BDP 101 Forum Seminars

 This seminar will present a survey of the wide variety of ways that digital technologies are changing how we create art and media.
 The seminars will include presentations on digital sound design, digital cinema production, interactivity especially in gaming and live performance, real-time “show control”, visualization, networked audio/visual presentation and performance, “wearable” computers for new expression in dance and movement, interactive story telling.
 We will also examine some current software and hardware systems used by professional artists, designers, and producers.

-Applies to Innovation, Creativity, & Entrepreneurship BDP certificate
+Applies to the Public Policy BDP certificate

 BDP 101: Professional Ethics in Law, Business, & Medicine

-Applies to Ethics & Leadership BDP certificates
+Applies to Ethics & Leadership BDP certificate

 Professor John Dzienkowski, School of Law

 This course presents and critically examines the regulation of professional ethics in three distinct professions.
 It compares and contrasts how the professions of law, business, and medicine address similar ethical dilemmas.
 Topics covered include: (1) self-disclosure of malpractice, (2) duties to third persons when subject to financial or bodily harms, (3) the influence of profit making upon the professions including such topics as disease mongering, and (4) the interaction of professionals with client and patient ethical choices, such as suicide and elective surgery.
 We will examine the rules, the policies, and seek to determine the instrumental and intrinsic justifications underlying the rules.

 Professor Eugene Gholz, LBJ School of Public Affairs